Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Figure 11: DASH-IF/DVB reference live chunked CMAF workflow.
    <figure> <img src="Diagrams/Example-2.png" /> </figure>

 # Implementations (Informative) # {#implementations}

-ISSUE: More extensive examples can be provided such as the demo using dual encoder synchronisation please comment on: https://github.com/Dash-Industry-Forum/Ingest/issues/108.
+ISSUE: More examples can be further provided.
+Discuss at https://github.com/Dash-Industry-Forum/Ingest/issues/108.

-## Implementation 1: FFmpeg support for interface 1 and interface 2  ## {##implementation1}
+## Implementation 1: FFmpeg Support for Interface-1 and Interface-2  ## {##implementation1}

-Ingest of  of a single (or multiple) tracks can be achieved in ffmpeg with the mp4 and cmaf muxer.
-This example shows the ingest of a single smpte header bar video track with ffmpeg.
+Ingest of a single (or multiple) tracks can be achieved in FFmpeg with the MP4 and CMAF muxer.
+This example shows the ingest of a single SMPTE header bar video track with FFmpeg.

 <pre><code class="inlinecode">
 #!/bin/bash
 # publishing point uri is ${PROTO}://${SERVER}:${PORT}/${ID}/ with default ID=live